DataDog/datadog-go/README.md

 ### Monitoring this client

-This client automatically injects telemetry about itself in the dogstatsd stream.
+This client automatically injects telemetry about itself in the DogStatsD stream.
 The following metrics are available:

 - `datadog.dogstatsd.client.packets_sent` (count): total number of datagrams successfully sent